 - Q1.
 How can I retrieve messages if I don't know the password for my voice mail? - A1.
 Try using your extension number, which is your default password.
-Or, maybe you don't have a password, in which case pressing ## is all you need to do.
+Or, maybe you don't have a password, in which case pressing # is all you need to do.
 If these options don't work, contact your system administrator, who can change or erase the password for you.
-You can then retrieve your messages and reset the password, if desired (see page 49). - Q2.
-How do I change the time and date on my endpoint? - A2.
-Only your system administrator can change the time and date.
-Contact your system administrator if you notice that the date and time are incorrect. - Q3.
-How do I program System Speed-Dial numbers? - A3.
+You can then retrieve your messages and reset the password, if desired (see page 45). - Q2.
+How do I program System Speed-Dial numbers? - A2.
 Only your system administrator can program System Speed-Dial numbers.
-You can, however, program up to ten Station Speed-Dial numbers (see page 56). - Q4.
-How can I set the number of rings that are allowed before the call is sent to voice mail? - A4.
-Only your system administrator can change the number of rings. - Q5.
-How can I change the name displayed on my endpoint? - A5.
-Only your system administrator can change the usernames assigned to extensions. - Q6.
-Why can't I retrieve deleted messages? - A6.
+You can, however, program up to ten Station Speed-Dial numbers (see page 51). - Q3.
+How can I set the number of rings that are allowed before the call is sent to voice mail? - A3.
+Only your system administrator can change the number of rings. - Q4.
+Why can't I hear dial tone when I pick up my handset? - A4.
+Your endpoint may be in headset mode.
+While on-hook, enter the Headset Off feature code (3 1 6) or the Headset On/Off feature code (3 1 7). - Q5.
+Why can't I retrieve deleted messages? - A5.
 The system may have erased your message.
-After a programmed amount of time has lapsed, up to 24 hours, the system automatically erases all deleted voice mail messages (see page 38).
+After a programmed amount of time has lapsed, up to 24 hours, the system automatically erases all deleted voice mail messages (see page 34).
 If you attempted to recover a deleted voice mail message within this time frame but you were still unsuccessful, your voice mail system may not have sufficient space programmed to store deleted messages.
 Or, your telephone system may not be using a software version that supports this feature.
-If you are attempting to recover a deleted e-mail or fax message (E-Mail Reader enabled) contact your voice mail administrator to see how long you have to recover deleted e-mail and fax messages. - Q7.
-How do I scroll the display screen? - A7.
-Press (the low end of the volume button) to scroll down or (the high end of the volume button) to scroll up.
+If you are attempting to recover a deleted e-mail or fax message (E-Mail Reader enabled) contact your voice mail administrator to see how long you have to recover deleted e-mail and fax messages.